Post-presidency of Gerald Ford: 1980

 Ford considered a run for the Republican nomination in 1980, foregoing numerous opportunities to serve on corporate boards to keep his options open for a rematch with Carter.
 The 22nd Amendment allowed Ford to run for another term but he would've been ineligible to run again in 1984 if he had won in 1980.
 Ford attacked Carter's conduct of the SALT II negotiations and foreign policy in the Middle East and Africa.
 Many have argued that Ford also wanted to exorcise his image as an "Accidental President" and to win a term in his own right.

 Ford believed the more conservative Ronald Reagan would be unable to defeat Carter and would hand the incumbent a second term.
 Ford was encouraged by his former Secretary of State, Henry Kissinger as well as Jim Rhodes of Ohio and Bill Clements of Texas to make the race.
 On March 15, 1980, Ford announced that he would forgo a run for the Republican nomination, vowing to support the eventual nominee.

 After securing the Republican nomination in 1980, Ronald Reagan considered his former rival Ford as a potential vice-presidential running mate, but negotiations between the Reagan and Ford camps at the Republican National Convention were unsuccessful.
 Ford conditioned his acceptance on Reagan's agreement to an unprecedented "co-presidency", giving Ford the power to control key executive branch appointments (such as Kissinger as Secretary of State and Alan Greenspan as Treasury Secretary).
+No presidential nominee before or since ever had ever been so presumptuous to bargain away the prerogatives of the office prior to election.
 After rejecting these terms, Reagan offered the vice-presidential nomination instead to George H. W. Bush.

 Ford appeared in a campaign commercial for the Reagan-Bush ticket, in which he declared that the country would be "better served by a Reagan presidency rather than a continuation of the weak and politically expedient policies of Jimmy Carter".
 On October 8, 1980, Ford said President Nixon's involvement in the general election potentially could negatively impact the Reagan campaign: "I think it would have been much more helpful if Mr. Nixon had stayed in the background during this campaign.
 It would have been much more beneficial to Ronald Reagan."
 Reflecting on Carter's re-election campaign that year, Ford stated, "I sure didn't want Jimmy Carter to be president again in 1980 because I was very sour on his performance as president."